urirmz/Portfolio/Oracle Java SE 21 Developer Professional 1Z0-830/21 New features.md

 Text blocks
   Are used to declared multiline strings
-  Start with a “”” (three double-quote marks) followed by optional whitespaces and a newline
+  Quotation marks inside text blocks don't need to be escaped unless they're part of a triple quote sequence Start with a “”” (three double-quote marks) followed by optional whitespaces and a newline
     String example = """
       Example text""";

-Local Variable Type Inference (var reserved type name) Detects automatically the datatype of a variable based on the surrounding context A variable can be named var
+Local Variable Type Inference ("var" reserved type name) Detects automatically the datatype of a variable based on the surrounding context A variable can be named var
   Constraints